 In EYFS, our youngest learners explore different topics throughout the year linked to RE.
 Including, ourselves and our families (belonging), and celebrations (Diwali, Christmas, birthdays and Easter).
 They also explore other cultures and communities and look at the cohort’s own cultural family links.
 Through circle times, discussions and group tasks, the children are working towards having an understanding that other people have differing beliefs, customs and cultures and traditions.

-Children in KS1 explore several topics in RE, starting off by focusing on belonging and exploring their own support system, networks and groups they are part of, including their religion if applicable.
-They also learn about a variety of religious celebrations including Christmas, Easter, Shabbat and Hannukah.
-Places of worship for both Christianity and Judaism are covered alongside the leaders and teachers linked to these religions as well as Islam and Sikhism.
-Practices and beliefs for a variety of religions and religious stories are also taught and children have the opportunity to make use of practical RE resources to embed their learning and enhance their understanding.
+Children in KS1 explore several topics in RE, focusing on the religions of Christianity and Judaism.
+They learn about a variety of religious celebrations including Christmas, Easter, Shabbat and Hannukah.
+Practices and beliefs and religious stories are also taught and children have the opportunity to make use of practical RE resources to embed their learning and enhance their understanding.

 In KS2, RE topics are built upon KS1 to deepen the children’s knowledge of the subject.
-Children will delve further into the beliefs, belongings and rites of passage for a variety of religions including Christianity, Judaism, Sikhism, Hinduism and Islam.
-Other topics taught include inspirational people, justice, caring for the environment, poverty and wealth and diversity.
-These topics are linked to religions and religious practices where appropriate.
+Children will delve further into the beliefs, belongings and rites of passage for Christianity and Judaism.
+In addition, throughout Key Stage 2 the children will be exposed to new religions including Islam, Hinduism, Sikhism, Buddhism and non-religions such as Humanism.
 The children are encouraged to express their opinions whilst also listening to others respectfully.